Jonathan-Chandra/3DPrinter/README.md

 credited in this README and are some form of open source or publicly viewable with no warranty and provided as is.

+***Edit (Jan.
+2021):*** Since the purchase of this printer, the Creality Ender 3 has dropped significantly in price for around $200.
+I would highly consider that over an Anet A8 at this time due to its metal construction and community support.

 ## Introduction
 This is a repository of all files and notes regarding a 3D printer I assembled.
 It contains both information on modifications and firmware files with more to